ese5160/final-project-a07g-a14g-t29-straw-hats/A07G_README.md

 ### 1. Questions
 #### 1. What nets must you attach the logic analyzer to?
 (Check how the firmware sets up the UART in SerialConsole.c!)

+The Pins connected to the logic analyser are:
+- Tx: PB 10 in Sercom4 pad 2
+- Rx: PB 11 in Sercom4 pad 3

 #### 2. Where on the circuit board can you attach / solder to?

+The logic analyser should be connected to the pin headers or test points.

 #### 3. What are critical settings for the logic analyzer?

+- Baud rate: 115200
+- Channel: Serial Async

 ### 2.
 Picture of the logic analyzer connections-